Key takeaways

 Use this ritual when:

-Do not use it as a substitute for serious repair if there has been betrayal, ongoing contempt, or repeated harm.
-This is a maintenance ritual, not a replacement for accountability.
+Do not use it as a substitute for serious repair if there has been betrayal, ongoing contempt, emotional cruelty, or repeated harm.
+In that case, start with the broader guide on how to repair a relationship, because a ritual cannot replace accountability.

 The Gottman Institute model of a stress-reducing conversation backs the idea that reconnection should be repeatable.
 A twenty-minute ritual is not powerful because it is dramatic.
 It works because it gives the relationship a predictable place to return.